 Falmouth High School recognizes students' diverse interests, talents and abilities.
 In accordance, we strive to offer an equally diverse series of course offerings in both core and elective areas.
 We also recognize that there are instances in which students seek additional course enrollments beyond the offerings in the Falmouth High School Program of Studies.
-Coursework that is pre-
+Coursework that is preapproved will appear on a student's official Falmouth High School transcript in accordance with the following provisions: